lou-cs/company/README.md

 ## <a name="value_a"></a>1.
 Default to Action

-We believe in taking action when we see a problem and that it's better to deliver something that's real and can have an impact today, over something that is maybe perfectly delivered later.
-Work that's delivered can always be improved upon, non existent work can't be adjusted at all.
+We believe in taking action when we see a problem and that it's better to deliver something real today, over something maybe perfectly delivered later.
+Work that's shipped can always be improved upon, non existent work can't be adjusted at all.

 ## <a name="value_b"></a>2.
 Ownership Mindset